Badgerati/Fogg/README.md

             "type": "vm",
             "role": "test",
             "count": 1,
+            "publicIp": "dynamic",
             "os": {
                 "type": "Windows",
                 "size": "Standard_DS1_v2",
                 "publisher": "MicrosoftWindowsServer",
                 "offer": "WindowsServer",
                 "skus": "2016-Datacenter"
-            },
-            "publicIp": "dynamic"
             }
+        }
     ]
 }
 ```

 The above template will be used by Fogg to deploy one public Windows 2016 VM.
 You will notice the `count` value, changing this to 2, 3 or more will deploy 2, 3 or more of this VM type.
-If you don't supply the `count` value then just 1 VM will be deployed
+If you don't supply a `count` then just 1 VM will be deployed

-> Note: if you deploy a VM type with a `count > 1`, Fogg will automatically load balance your VMs for you, this can be disabled via: `"loadBalancer": false`, though you will still get an availability set
+> Note: if you deploy a VM type with a `count > 1`, Fogg will automatically load balance your VMs for you, this can be disabled via: `"loadBalance": false`, though you will still get an availability set

-The `role` and `type` values for template objects are mandatory. the `role` can be any unique alphanumeric string, and the `type` value can only be one of either `vm`, `vpn`, `vnet` or `sa`.
+The `role` and `type` values for template objects are mandatory. the `role` can be any unique alphanumeric string, and the `type` value can only be one of either `vm`, `vpn`, `vnet`, `redis` or `sa`.

 > Note, try and keep the `role` value short for Azure naming restrictions - roles like web, file, or data are good